mbaumer/us_hep_funding/docs/_states/OR.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  140  NSF MPS grants, totalling  $30,982,063.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+140 NSF MPS grants, totalling $30,982,063.00

                                            Amount ($)
 Institution
 OREGON STATE UNIVERSITY                      13424845